GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 ## Functionality

-Non-Fungible Registries are an extension of the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token (NFT) standard and therefor has all methods specified by the base standard specification.
+Non-Fungible Registries are a multi-purpose extension of the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token (NFT) standard and therefor has all methods specified by the base standard specification.
 Additionally, the NFR has several customizable attributes.
 They can be deployed
 [with](/packages/contracts/contracts/identity/NonFungibleRegistryEnumerableUpgradeable.sol) or
 [without](/packages/contracts/contracts/identity/NonFungibleRegistryUpgradeable.sol) the enumeration property and every entry is an ownable